gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 ## Platform Positioning

 **Mailchimp** is a marketing suite.
 Email is core, but the product also covers landing pages, social posting, ad management, a basic CRM, SMS (US/Canada), and an e-commerce stack with Shopify/WooCommerce/BigCommerce sync.
-It has [14 million users worldwide](https://www.seobility.net/en/wiki/Mailchimp), which translates to a large template library, an active agency/freelancer ecosystem, and broad tutorial coverage.
-The trade-off is breadth over depth: contact-based pricing scales aggressively, several features are gated behind higher tiers, and the free plan was reduced to 250 contacts / 500 sends per month and stripped of automation in mid-2025.
+It serves [13+ million users worldwide](https://www.seobility.net/en/wiki/Mailchimp), which translates to a large template library, an active agency/freelancer ecosystem, and broad tutorial coverage.
+The trade-off is breadth over depth: contact-based pricing scales aggressively, several features are gated behind higher tiers, and the free tier has been progressively reduced.
+The Classic Automation Builder was retired on June 1, 2025, removing multi-step automation from the free plan; in January 2026, the free plan's contact cap was further reduced to 250 contacts and 500 sends per month.

 **BlueFox Email** is a focused email platform.
 It offers two delivery modes: a **managed infrastructure** option where projects start in sandbox and move to production after a review (no AWS account required), and an optional **[BYO AWS SES](https://bluefox.email/docs/projects/delivery-modes#using-aws-ses-directly)** mode for teams who want to use their own AWS account and keep their own sending reputation.
 The product covers campaigns, transactional, triggered emails, automations, sign-up forms, segments, suppression lists, and a subscription preferences page but does not offer landing pages, social, ads, CRM, or SMS.
 Pricing is per-send rather than per-contact, and all features are available on every plan including the free tier.
 The trade-off is a smaller ecosystem: fewer pre-built templates, fewer marketplace integrations, smaller community, and a younger product overall.